Menu

 Age of Consent

-In Canada, the age of consent to most sexual activity is 16, with two “close in age” exceptions.
+In Canada, the age of consent to most sexual activity is 16.
+There are, however, two “close in age” exceptions.
+These exceptions are that:

-• youths aged 12 or 13 may consent to sexual activity with someone who is no more than 2 years older than them
+• youths aged 12 or 13 may consent to sexual activity with someone as long as that person is less than 2 years older than them

-• youths aged 14 or 15 may consent to sexual activity with someone who is no more than 5 years older than them
+• youths aged 14 or 15 may consent to sexual activity with someone as long as that person is less than 5 years older than them

 This same-age exceptions only apply if: